TalkingQuickly/talkingquickly.github.io/_posts/2024-02-07-integrations.md

 So one of the most fundamentals requirements for a successful integration strategy is being completely clear on which systems are the “source of truth” or owners of each piece or category of data.

-Only the source of truth system is generally stores this data and is responsible for defining the interface by which other systems can alter and perform workflows against it.
+Only the source of truth system generally stores this data and is responsible for defining the interface by which other systems can alter and perform workflows against it.

 ## Which system owns which workflows?
 In the same way data being in multiple places can cause problems, workflows spanning multiple systems or worse being duplicated across system can cause substantial problems.